About Us

 We were instrumental in getting the Heart Hive launched and so far, funds from Alexander Jansons Myocarditis UK have helped get 490 people signed up to the cohort.
 The Heart Hive is a research community for study in cardiomyopathy and myocarditis.
 They are currently recruiting participant to determine the effect of COVID -19 on healthcare.

-1. Increase current research Cohort to 500
+1. Increase Current Research Cohort to 500

 Ideally, we would like to increase this 1-2 thousand people but the cost of admitting one person to the cohort is £1000.